1932 Birmingham–Southern Panthers football team

 The 1932 Birmingham–Southern Panthers football team was an American football team that represented Birmingham–Southern College as a member of the Dixie Conference during the 1932 college football season.
 In their fifth season under head coach Jenks Gillem, the team compiled a 5–3 record.

+The Dixie Conference championship was awarded to Birmingham-Southern, as Mercer did not contest the 5 necessary games to be eligible for the conference title.